Family Law Lawyers Offering Mediation Services in Toronto

 - And more

-A client may go through mediation prior to seeing a family lawyer.
-Sometimes, mediators help the clients draft their Separation Agreement.
-However, because a mediator is not necessarily a lawyer and may not understand the nuances of contract-writing, it is often in a client’s best interests to have a family lawyer review and potentially the agreement.
+A client may go through mediation before seeing a family lawyer.
+Sometimes, mediators help clients draft their separation agreement.
+However, because a mediator is not necessarily a lawyer and may not understand the nuances of contract-writing, it is often in a client’s best interests to have a family lawyer review any agreements they draft.

 Mediation can be a beneficial alternative to litigation for several reasons.
 Most people tend to think of it as an economical option to traditional litigation, which can definitely be the case.